 In addition to the coverage guarantee, T-Mobile’s set up a very competitive offer to buy the new iPhone.
 For a limited time, the iPhone 6S will cost only $20 per month on a Jump On demand contract, while the iPhone 6S Plus will cost $24 per month — both with zero down payments.
 It is an introductory price, so you’ll have to be quick.
-T-Mobile pre-orders for the iPhone 6S and iPhone 6S Plus start at midnight on September 12.
+T-Mobile pre-orders for the

 John Legere went into a little rant before talking about the lifetime guarantee, to assure customers that the T-Mobile network is highly capable.
 He told customers not to believe the lies other carriers are “spending billions” to perpetuate.

 The lifetime guarantee is proof enough that Legere believes T-Mobile’s network can hold up.
 With major spending on spectrum, Extended Range LTE, and double the LTE coverage it had last year; it seems likely even older, disappointed customers may be happier with the service today.